synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Here a subroutine (defined later in the script) is invoked.
 We'll discuss this routine later in this document.

-For here, just know that "NV" stands for Non-Volatile and refers to the configuration parameters kept in a dedicated region of the SNAP Node"s FLASH memory.
+For here, just know that "NV" stands for Non-Volatile and refers to the configuration parameters kept in a dedicated region of the SNAP Node's FLASH memory.

 ```python
     # Set basic mesh parameters